 What insurance does UAB accept?

-You will be asked for your insurance information when you seek service at each UAB Medicine facility, including UAB Hospital, University Emergency Department, and The Kirklin Clinic of UAB Hospital.
-Specialists are available to guide you through your concerns about insurance and billing.
+You will be asked for your insurance information when you seek service at each UAB Medicine facility, including UAB Hospital, UAB Hospital-Highlands, University Emergency Department, and The Kirklin Clinic of UAB Hospital.
+Specialists are available to guide you through any concerns about insurance and billing you may have.

 Billing and Insurance for UAB Hospital